On Your Next Trip to Europe Why Not Make It a Trip into the Past?

 You?
 An Archaeologist While on Vacation?

+How do you become a leading archaeologist without having a university degree in archaeology?
 Meet Horst Klötzer, a retired industrial lathe factory operator from Hagen, Germany.
 He became one out of passion.
 His qualifications are a burning interest in history and archaeology and a treasure hunter’s instinct.
-The passionate pensioner is responsible alone for about 15% of all the artifacts on display on the Museum of Ancient History in Hagen.
+The passionate pensioner is responsible alone for about 15% of all the artifacts on display on the Museum...

 Thursday, April 25, 2013